 I’m Stefanie.
 And if you were standing here, wanting to chat about adoption or homeschool or special needs or photography or Jesus or whatever was on your heart, I’d squeeze your neck and invite you in for a cup of coffee.
 (If you had a cupcake in your hand, I’d squeeze you even harder.)
 But since you’re not standing here, and I can’t reach your neck, or that cupcake, I’ll just have to share a bit about me.

 I am the wife of an ex-military pilot who now works on behalf of orphans worldwide.
-Mom to soon-to-be 13 kiddos.
+Mom to 13 kiddos.
 Passionate adoption advocate.
 Part-time homeschooler.
 Wanna-be photographer.
 Grateful Christ-follower.

 I began blogging in 2006 when my husband deployed, at the encouragement of my then-16-year-old daughter.
 You know, because 16-year-olds are so smart and all.
 She sold it to me as a way to keep him updated on all the goings-on at home.